Eradication of dracunculiasis: 2000s

 Other countries followed the example of Pakistan, and by 2004, Guinea worm was eradicated in Asia.

 In December 2008, The Carter Center announced new financial support totaling $55 million from the Bill & Melinda Gates Foundation and the United Kingdom Department for International Development.
 The funds will help address the higher cost of identifying and reporting the last cases of Guinea worm disease.
 Since the worm has a one-year incubation period, there is a very high cost of maintaining a broad and sensitive monitoring system and providing a rapid response when necessary.

-One of the most significant challenges facing Guinea worm eradication has been the civil war in Southern Sudan, which was largely inaccessible to health workers due to violence.
-To address some of the humanitarian needs in Southern Sudan, in 1995, the longest ceasefire in the history of the war, and the longest humanitarian cease-fire in history, was achieved through negotiations by Jimmy Carter.
-Commonly called the "Guinea worm cease-fire", both warring parties agreed to halt hostilities for nearly six months to allow public health officials to begin Guinea worm eradication programming, among other interventions.
+One of the most significant challenges facing Guinea worm eradication during the 1990s was the Second Sudanese Civil War, which made Southern Sudan largely inaccessible to health workers due to violence.
+To address some of the humanitarian needs in Southern Sudan, Jimmy Carter negotiated a ceasefire—commonly called the "Guinea Worm ceasefire"—in 1995.
+The longest ceasefire in the Second Sudanese Civil War, as well as the longest humanitarian ceasefire in history, the Guinea worm ceasefire saw both warring parties agree to halt hostilities for nearly six months to allow public health officials to begin Guinea worm eradication programming, among other interventions.